rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 # Two pointer method

-In this method, we will convert the number to a string, reverse it.
-We will also use some inbuilt methods in JavaScript for string manipulation as well as for some mathematical operation.

-The idea is very simple

-- Take absolute value of number
-- convert to string
-- create a character array
-- reverse it
-- join it back to a string
-- parse the string to a number ( not required in JavaScript )
+In this solution, we will take care of some of the simple cases before writing out logic.
+Once those are taken care of, we will follow the two pointer method to check if the number is a palindrome.

+The idea is, we will take one digit from the start, and another from the last.
+Check if both are equal, if not, the number is not a palindrome.

 Let's see a simple implementation of the above logic.